 Further assume, there exists $\vpi_s \in \Pi$ such that we have constants $K, C_u, C_l$ with $C_u > C_l$, $\gamma \in (0, 1)$, $\kappa, \alpha \in \setK_{\infty}$ and a Lyapunov function $V : \setX \to [0, \infty)$ for which $\forall \vx, \vx' \in \setX$,

 where $\vx_+ = \vf^*(\vx, \vpi(\vx)) + \vw$.
 Then, $V$ also satisfies the drift condition for all $\vpi \in \Pi$, i.e., is a Lyapunov function for all policies. \end{lemma} We prove this lemma in \cref{sec:proofs}.
 Intuitively, if the inputs are bounded, the energy inserted into the system by another policy is also bounded.
 Nearly all real-world systems have bounded inputs due to the physical limitations of actuators.
 For these systems, it suffices if only one policy in $\Pi$ satisfies the drift condition.
-In \cref{sec: relax stability all policies}, we discuss an alternative set of assumptions on the costs, that relaxes the bounded energy requirement on the policy class $\Pi$.

 The boundedness assumptions for the cost and the noise in \cref{ass:Policy class} are satisfied for a rich class of cost and $\setK_{\infty}$ functions.